 Site Reason potential for adverse effects on integrity identified Status of any related proposal Presence of buildings (including light pollution) Domestic cat predation Noise pollution Overall conclusion the perception of surrounding built development.
 Conclusion: The allocation will not result in presence of buildings (including light pollution) effects alone or in combination. carriageway and the Newmarket to Bury St Edmunds railway line therefore the risk of cat predation effects is judged to be negligible.
 Conclusion: The allocation will not result in cat predation effects alone or in combination. noise generated by the intervening existing buildings of Kentford, the B1506, the A14 dual carriageway, and the Newmarket to Bury St Edmunds railway line.
 Conclusion: The allocation will not result in noise pollution effects alone or in combination.
 SA13(b) Land at Meddler Stud - 63 units housing and racehorse training establishment Most of site is within the 1,500 m of components of Breckland SPA designated for stone curlew (1,300-1,400 m at closest point) and within 1,500 m of a stone curlew nesting attempts grid square to the north east (1,200-1,300 m at closest point) Proposal DC/14/0585/OUT allowed at appeal Effects on stone curlew areas of Breckland SPA The site is on the opposite side of the existing built up area of Kentford from the stone curlew components of Breckland SPA within 1,300-1,400 m and therefore will not increase the perception of surrounding built development.
 Conclusion: The allocation will not result in presence of buildings (including light pollution) effects alone or in combination.
-Effects on functionally linked stone curlew nesting attempts areas The site is on the opposite side of the existing built up area of Kentford from the stone curlew nesting attempts grid square within 1,200-1,300 m and therefore will not increase Effects on stone curlew areas of Breckland SPA Domestic cats travelling from the site to the stone curlew components of Breckland SPA within 1,300-1,400 m would have to cross the B1506, A14 dual carriageway and the Newmarket to Bury St Edmunds railway line therefore the risk of cat predation effects is judged to be negligible.
-Conclusion: The allocation will not result in cat predation effects alone or in combination.
-Effects on functionally linked stone curlew nesting attempts areas Domestic cats travelling from the site to the stone curlew nesting attempts grid square within 1,200- 1,300 m would have to cross the B1506, A14 dual the B1506, the A14 dual carriageway, and the Newmarket to Bury St Edmunds railway line.
+Effects on functionally linked stone curlew nesting attempts areas The site is on the opposite side of the existing built up area of Kentford from the stone curlew nesting attempts grid square within 1,200-1,300 m and therefore will not increase Edmunds railway line therefore the risk of cat predation effects is judged to be negligible.
+Effects on stone curlew areas of Breckland SPA The amount of noise generated by this development is unlikely to be perceptible at the stone curlew components of Breckland SPA within 1,300- 1,400 m above the noise generated by the intervening existing buildings of Kentford, the B1506, the A14 dual carriageway, and the Newmarket to Bury St Edmunds railway line.
 Conclusion: The allocation will not result in noise pollution effects alone or in combination.
 Effects on functionally linked stone curlew nesting attempts areas The amount of noise generated by this development is unlikely to be perceptible at the stone curlew nesting attempts grid square within Adverse effects on the integrity of Breckland SPA can be ruled out, both alone and in combination.

 Site Reason potential for adverse effects on integrity identified Status of any related proposal Presence of buildings (including light pollution) Domestic cat predation Noise pollution Overall conclusion the perception of surrounding built development.
-Conclusion: The allocation will not result in presence of buildings (including light pollution) effects alone or in combination.
-Edmunds railway line therefore the risk of cat predation effects is judged to be negligible.
+Conclusion: The allocation will not result in presence of buildings (including light pollution) effects alone or in combination. predation effects is judged to be negligible.
 Conclusion: The allocation will not result in cat noise generated by the intervening existing buildings of Kentford, the B1506, the A14 dual carriageway, and the Newmarket to Bury St Edmunds railway line.
 Conclusion: The allocation will not result in noise pollution effects alone or in combination.